Neelanjan-Goswami/PwC/README.md

 I then finished my assessment via Springboot, JPA, MYSQL and Hibernate In the master branch, the Springboot one is uploaded

-## Complete assessment with all tables and foreign keys = Main branch
+## Complete assessment with all tables and foreign keys = Master branch